pinkdragon1000/Malaria-Detection/README.md

 **Introduction**

 Malaria is a life threatening disease caused by parasites that are transmitted through female mosquitoes.
 Symptoms including fever, headache, and chills appear within 10-15 days after the mosquito bite.
 If not treated this could lead to death or severe illness.
 This dataset is orginally hosted by NIH and shared on Kaggle: https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria.
-The dataset contains 27,558 iages of cells with equal instances of parasitized and unparasitized cells.
+The dataset contains 27,558 images of cells with equal instances of parasitized and unparasitized cells.

 **Purpose**